Paleo Diet 101: a Comprehensive Beginners' Guide

 • Spices - sea salt, turmeric, garlic, rosemary, thyme, etc.

-Let's address the foods you'll avoid on a paleo diet, and you'll see that entire food groups usually included in clinical nutrition are excluded from this "stone age" diet.
+Let's address the foods you'll avoid on a paleo lifestyle, and you'll see that entire food groups usually included in clinical nutrition are excluded from this "stone age" diet.

 Our Mongolian-style beef is paleo friendly: